oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 Binary Data containing authentication data.
 The contents of this data are defined by the authentication method.

-To support the equivalent of the MQTT User Name and Password CONNECT packet fields, see [4.11.1.2](#mqtt-user-name-and-password-support).
+To support the equivalent of the MQTT User Name and Password CONNECT packet fields, see [4.11.1.2 "MQTT User Name and Password Support"](#mqtt-user-name-and-password-support).

-Refer to [4.11](#authentication) for more information about authentication.
+Refer to [4.11 "Authentication"](#authentication) for more information about authentication.

 ### 3.1.18 Client Identifier <a id='client-identifier'></a>